xinglongzhangnudt/Robust-Koopman-MPC/README.md

 # Robust-Koopman-MPC

-# Distributed Safe Online Learning Control Project

-This repository contains material related to the project on `Distributed Safe Online Learning Control`.
+This repository contains material related  to the Automatica article "Robust tube-based model predictive control with Koopman operators"

 ## Table of Contents